Generate a basic pipe

 export class SharedModule {}

 Angular CLI’s ng generate pipe command creates a pipe class that implements the PipeTransform interface with a required transform method.
-Pipes are pure by default (only execute when input changes), which optimizes performance.
-Use impure pipes (pure: false) sparingly as they execute on every change detection cycle.
-Pipes can accept multiple parameters and can be chained together.
-For security when dealing with HTML content, always use Angular’s DomSanitizer.
-Test pipes thoroughly with various input types and edge cases.
+Pipes are pure by default, which optimizes performance by only executing when input changes.
+Use impure pipes sparingly as they execute on every change detection cycle.
+Pipes can accept multiple parameters and can be chained together for complex transformations.

 Best Practice Note: